 During pregnancy, hormones tell the stomach and intestines to slow down the passage of food so they can extract more nutrients.
 They also cause increased acid in the stomach and alter the metabolism of carbohydrates.

-Unfortunately, a side effect is bloating and gas, which can causes discomfort and contributes to nausea.
+Unfortunately, a side effect is bloating and gas, which can cause discomfort and contributes to nausea.

 (I couldn’t even walk into the grocery store because of the smell) There are also a lot of changes occurring physically in the body and with the uterus.